weaviate-tutorials/202509-aws-genai-workshop/README.md

 ### Create Weaviate & SageMaker resources

 1. Follow [this GuideFlow tutorial - TODO - UPDATE LINK].
-This shows you how to:
+This shows you how to use AWS CloudFormation and this template file (0-setup-weaviate.yaml) to:
     - Spin up a Weaviate database on AWS ECS
     - Set up SageMaker Studio where you will run the workshop notebooks